bgamari/ghc-wiki-import/commentary/compiler/new-code-gen-stupidity.md

 The new code generator tends to generate C-- in the following style (which should be optimized away by the backends but can increase "line-noise"):

-- Lots of temporary variables (these can tickle other issues when the temporaries are long-lived, but otherwise would be optimized away)
+- Lots of temporary variables (these can tickle other issues when the temporaries are long-lived, but otherwise would be optimized away).
+You can at least eliminate some of them by looking at the output of `-ddump-opt-cmm`, which utilizes some basic temporary inlining when used with the native backend `-fasm`, but this doesn't currently apply to the GCC or LLVM backends.

 ## Rewriting stacks